-In the 6 years that I am now traveling around the world, Thailand is the most visited country.
-Somehow I ended up coming back to this place over and over and in total I visited, explored, lived and partied in this country 17 times.
+In the 6 years I am now traveling around the world, Thailand is my most visited country.
+Somehow I ended up coming back to the Land of Smiles over and over and in total I visited, explored, lived and partied in this country 17 times.
 I have over 40 Thailand stamps in my passport and I am planning to go back again in 2018.

-> For those people traveling to Thailand soon, I wrote this blog about all the things you should know when you travel to Thailand.
-Everything you can imagine, from places to see, things to do, food, accommodation options, weather, safety issues and many more things.
+For those people traveling to Thailand soon, I wrote this blog about all the things you should know when you travel to Thailand.
+Everything you can imagine, from places to see, things to do, food, accommodation options, weather, safety issues, island hopping in Thailand and many more things.

-> Things to know when you visit Thailand
+Things to know when you visit Thailand

 What do you need to travel to Thailand?
 A passport that is valid for at least another 6 months upon entry into Thailand.
 Most Western countries get a stamp in their passports upon arrival that permits them to stay up to 30 days.
 May you arrive over land, until December 2016 would only get a 15-day visa, but luckily things changed.
 Nowadays you also get a 30-day visa if you enter Thailand over land, but be aware that you can only do two over land crossings per year.

 Overstaying your visa is not recommended, but if it is only a couple days you have to pay a 500 THB ($16) fine per day.
 It happened to me a couple times and it takes 15 minutes extra at the airport.
 After you pay you get a lot of stamps in your passport and you are good to go.
 Be careful with this practice though.

 If you want to stay longer you can apply for a 2-month tourist visa at any embassy around the world.
 I have done that a couple times as well so you have enough time to check out all the cool places to visit in Thailand.

 Most travelers stay 2 weeks in Thailand and therefore I created 4 different itineraries to see the best tourist spots in the country.
 Check the link.